 In the next accounting period, when an account actually turns out to be uncollectible, it is written off from accounts by making the following journal entry:

 The above entry is recorded every time a receivable actually proves to be uncollectible.
-Notice that, every entry recorded to write off accounts receivable will reduce the face value of accounts receivable as well as the balance in allowance for doubtful accounts.
+This entry reduces the face value of accounts receivable as well as the balance in allowance for doubtful accounts with the same amount.
 Because both face vale of accounts receivable and the allowance for doubtful accounts are reduced by the same amount, this entry will have no effect on the net realizable value of accounts receivable.

 At the end of the year, the accounts receivable are reevaluated and a new allowance for doubtful accounts is determined to make a new adjusting entry (just like the entry No. 1).